Background

 - Lymphatic oedema (esp. face, neck or breast)

-- SOB - (the "chokes") - caused by massive embolisation of the pulmonary vasculature by venous bubbles
+- SOB - (the "chokes") - caused by embolisation of the pulmonary vasculature by venous bubbles

 Have a low threshold for diagnosing decompression sickness, even in those with safe diving practice.
 Beware of those who have transient neurological symptoms ("TIAs"), as these may resolve then progress to full neurological deficit with an inflammatory response and clot formation at the site of the original transient bubble.